carpentries/glosario/help.md

 - via a GitHub issue
 - via a direct change in the Glosario glossary.yml file and a pull request raise in GitHub (advanced)

+To make contributions via GitHub, you will need a valid GitHub login.

 ### How do I submit a translation?

 #### Via Google Form